pythonarcade/arcade/doc/tutorials/edge_artifacts/index.rst

 Don't scale up, only scale down.
 Also, only scale down in powers of two.

-Aligning to the nearest pixel
+Aligning to the Nearest Pixel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, Arcade draws sprites with a filter called "linear" which makes for smoother scaling and lines.
 If instead you want a pixel-look, you can use a different